Catholic Church in North America: Papal visits to North America

+Pope Francis visited Canada in 2022.
+This was a 'penitential pilgrimage' by the Pope to apologize for Catholic Church members' role in the Canadian residential school system.

 Present times

 The Vatican holds North America as a crucial aspect to the Catholic Church as it is the world's superpower made up of mass international culture and a large population of Catholics.
 Mexico is the second-largest Catholic nation.
 In hopes of reversing the cultural influences of the United States in order to maintain the current level of Catholicity, the Church is sending what many call confusing signals.
 It is using modern mass marketing in an ad campaign that promotes the Pope's visits but condemns much of modern society.
 The mass communication efforts of the Church to North American through intense publicity reflects the hardships the church is going through with secular thinking and represents the efforts it is willing to make to spread the word of Christ in a modern form.